 Equitable transportation planning processes start every project in partnership with those who will be affected by the end product.
 The first step is to identify who the project will impact.
 Strafford MPO will utilize both geographic data and the metrics developed by SRPC staff to identify historically underserved populations.
-Metrics include those with limited vehicle access, and more at the Census Tract and Block Group levels.
+Metrics include populations with chronic diseases, persons over the age of 64, those with limited vehicle access, and more at the Census Tract and Block Group levels.
 For more information on these metrics, see the Regional Data Snapshot.